relativitydev/relativity-trace-documentation/docs/trace_shipper_service.md

 10. OPTIONALLY: Create and configure Extension Scripts

 ### Data Source Configuration Sync and Extension Scripts
 Each configured shipper automatically syncs data source configuration (in Relativity).
-This configuration can be used to create custom actions that automatically trigger on certain events and changes (ex: Data Source enable/disable, Monitored Individual changes, CustomFields changes).
+This configuration can be used to create custom actions that automatically trigger on certain events and changes (ex: Data Source enable/disable, Monitored Individual changes, Data Source Specific Fields changes).
 Please contact support@relativity.com for more details.

 ### Starting/Stopping Service
 The service can be managed directly from the Services application in Windows (you can quickly navigate to the window by executing `services.msc` in the Windows task bar)